Vagente/Django-Web-Admin/README.md

 ## Setup
 - Clone project and setup env.
 - Install and setup redis-server(disable redis in settings.py if you don't want this)
+- Change the root folder for file manager in settings.py
 - Run the following in project root.
   ```shell
   python manage.py migrate